 Winter Planting

-For an instant burst of midwinter glory, plant a container of winter bedding.
-Pansies and violas are great value for money, while the foliage of heuchera is an eye-catcher with richly coloured hues.
+For an instant burst of midwinter glory, plant a container of winter bedding using the trusty Capability Trowel Pansies and violas are great value for money, while the foliage of heuchera is an eye-catcher with richly coloured hues.
 Winter cherry, Solanum capsicastrum, is a must for its vividly coloured ornamental fruits, while Gaultheria mucronata promises to delight with purple, red or white berries.

 November is your last chance this year to nurture sweet pea seeds into life (although they can be sown early next season too).
 By starting these favourite hardy annuals now, plants will benefit from a head start, with blooms borne earlier next season on stronger stems.

 Winter flowering pansies are a firm favourite with many gardeners and bring a myriad colours to any pot, border or windowbox.
-To ensure you have a strong supply of flower colour through the colder months, deadhead dying flowers by pinching the stem between your thumb and forefinger and gently snapping off the head.
+To ensure you have a strong supply of flower colour through the colder months, deadhead dying flowers by using Eversharp All Purpose Secateurs which are ultra sharp.